Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Non-Convex Analysis under the PL Condition

 In this appendix, we make the convergence analysis of our developed framework when non-convex ML models satisfying the PL condition are employed.
-Our approach will be quite similar to Sec.~\ref{sec:convergence}, with the key difference that we will use Assumption~\ref{assump:pl} instead of Assumption~\ref{assump:smooth_convex_div}-\ref{assump:smooth_convex_div:convex}.
+Our approach will be quite similar to Sec.~\ref{sec:convergence}, with the key difference that we will use the milder Polyak-Lojasiewicz (PL) condition \citep{xin2021improved} (Assumption~\ref{assump:pl}) instead of strong convexity (Assumption~\ref{assump:smooth_convex_div}-\ref{assump:smooth_convex_div:convex}) to make this generalization.